jeshuacn/Image-recognition-application-using-transfer-learning/README.md

 If the model detects that the person is not wearing a mask it will play an audio warning instructing the person to put on the mask.

 This audio is in Spanish.
 [MP3](https://github.com/jeshuacn/Image-recognition-application-using-transfer-learning/blob/main/files/Colocar_mascarilla.mp3)

+### What is Teachable Machine?

+It is a web-based tool that makes creating machine learning models fast, easy, and accessible to everyone.
+It also uses a pretrained MobileNet model, a 28 Layer CNN model to classify images.

+Here's an article from Towards Data Science, if you want to dig a bit deeper: [Have you taught your machine yet?](https://towardsdatascience.com/have-you-taught-your-machine-yet-45540b7e646b)

 ## Arduino